Werekracken/tome-wkbeholder/readme.md

 This addon for [Tales of Maj'Eyal](https://te4.org/) is a fork of the [Beholder (Eye Fix)](https://te4.org/games/addons/tome/beholder-efix), which was a fork of [Beholder (Continuation)](https://te4.org/games/addons/tome/beholder-cont), which was a fork of [Beholder race/classes](https://te4.org/games/addons/tome/beholder-raceclasses).
 It's been over a year since Beholder (Eye Fix) was updated last and it's been broken for a while, so here is the third fork.

-Adds Beholders as a playable race and the Mage Eye as a Beholder only class and the only class they have access to.
+Adds Beholders as a playable race and the Mage Eye as a Beholder only class.

 ## Beholder race